schu4276/3601-lab2_client-server/LABTASKS.md

 happens when they break.
 (But make sure you restore them to their passing state when you're done.)

-:warning: One thing we've discovered as we've learned more about Spark is that it's fairly complicated to test controller functions that take a `Request` and `Response` object, update the `Response` and return a `JsonObject` (like `UserController.getUser`).
+:warning: It's fairly complicated to test Java Spark controller functions that take a `Request` and `Response` object, update the `Response` and return a `JsonObject` (like `UserController.getUser`).
 So at the moment we have solid testing of `User` and `Database`, but no direct testing of `UserController`.
-We'll report back as we figure more out.

 ## Exploring the client